 Be Alert for Parked Vehicles on the Highway

 Lastly, if fog is really dense, there might be vehicles parked along the highway.
 Beware when you see a vehicle’s taillights.
 This doesn’t always mean the vehicle is in a lane of traveling traffic.
 It could have just pulled over until the fog clears up.
 If you have to pull off the side of the road because of your inability to see, be leery of where you park.
 If there is not a parking lot to pull into, pull your truck off the side of the road as far as possible.
 Once you fully stop, remember to keep your hazards on, set the emergency brake and take your foot off of the brake pedal.
-Taking your foot off the brake pedal makes sure the tail lights are not illuminated, so that other drivers don’t mistakenly run into your truck and trailer thinking you are in a lane of traffic.
+Taking your foot off the brake pedal makes sure the tail lights are not illuminated, so that other drivers don’t mistakenly run into your truck and trailer thinking you are in a lane of traffic, helping to avoid a multi vehicle pile up.

 Driving in the fog will sometimes be inevitable.
 Knowing the right procedures to follow when you find yourself in this situation will help combat the fear of uncertainty in what lies ahead.
 The next time you encounter fog, remember to use your low-beam headlights and fog lights, utilize your wipers and defrosters and watch for vehicles on the side of the highway.
 Safe travels!